When Is the Best Time to Sell Your Business?

 Emotional Preparedness

 Emotional readiness is crucial.
 Consider if you’re ready to pass the reins to someone else.
-Reflect on your attachment to the business and whether you can transition smoothly to your next chapter.
+Founders and senior executives often have deep emotional ties to their companies, viewing them as their legacy.

 Health and Stress Levels